FractonicMind/MEI/README.md

 The Full Paper

-For a complete analysis of MIE's properties, ethics, and potential, please refer to the full paper, MIE_Paper.md, which is also contained in this repository.
+For a complete analysis of MIE's properties, ethics, and potential, please refer to the full academic paper, MIE_Paper.md, which is also contained in this repository.